The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 • Your smartphone apps collect a lot of personal information about you

 As data generation and collection keeps increasing, visualizing it and drawing inferences becomes more and more challenging.
 One of the most common ways of doing visualization is through charts.
-Suppose we have 2 variables, Age and Height.
+Suppose we have 2 variables: Age and Height.
 We can use a scatter or line plot between Age and Height and visualize their relationship easily:

-Now consider a case in which we have, say 100 variables (p=100).
-In this case, we can have 100(100-1)/2 = 5000 different plots.
+Now consider a case where we have, say, 100 variables (p=100).
+We can have 100(100-1)/2 = 5000 different plots in this case.
 It does not make much sense to visualize each of them separately, right?
-In such cases where we have a large number of variables, it is better to select a subset of these variables (p<<100) which captures as much information as the original set of variables.
+In such cases where we have many variables, it is better to select a subset of these variables (p<<100) which captures as much information as the original set of variables.

 Let us understand this with a simple example.
 Consider the below image: